emissary-ingress/emissary/concepts/developers.md

     targetPort: 9376
 ```

-Because a Kubernetes `service` is the fundamental abstraction by which new services are exposed to other services and end users, Ambassador Edge Stack extends the `service` with custom annotations.
+Because a Kubernetes `service` is the fundamental abstraction by which new services are exposed to other services and end users, Ambassador Edge Stack extends the `service` with custom mapping.
 For example:

 ```yaml
 ---